relay-network/receiver-legacy/.github/CODE_OF_CONDUCT.md

 Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this code of conduct, and will communicate reasons for moderation decisions when appropriate.

-Instances of unacceptable behavior may be reported to the community leaders responsible for enforcement at conduct@relay.cc.
+Instances of unacceptable behavior may be reported to the community leaders responsible for enforcement at conduct@relay.network.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.